kishorekrrish/sfdc-website/_posts/2019-10-12-data-binding-in-lwc.md

 date: '2019-10-12T22:25:00.000-07:00'
 categories: [ Lightning Web Components ]
 permalink: /2019/05/data-binding-in-lwc.html
-description: Data Binding in LWC | How to Bind Properties in Template with Properties in Java Script It is important to understand how java script properties can be accessed in template.
-To access any java script property in template surround that property with curly braces.@track property = '';in javascript {property} in template with no spacesIf a property is changed in template it doesn't automatically update in java script.
-For the java script property to update we need to create a onchange() event in template and handle it and change the value of property in java script.
+description: To Bind Properties in Template, with Properties in Java Script it is important to understand how java script properties can be accessed in template.
+Any Javascript property can be accessed in Html using curly braces {}.
 image: assets/images/data-binding/data-binding-head.png
 author: kishore
 tags: